Ireland: West Cork Rowing

 Non-rowing companions welcomed.
 Program for non-rowing companions includes cycling, walking, kayaking and sightseeing options.
 To learn the difference between fully independent and semi-guided companion option check out our FAQs.

 |Difficulty & Daily Distances

 - Six nights’ accommodation in a charming town inn, a spa hotel, as well as a chic city hotel

 - All breakfasts and lunches (except arrival and departure days), four dinners (beverages and alcohol not included, with the exception of the welcome drink)

 - Use of quality coastal rowing shells and coxed touring quads

 - Guide services and tour support.
-Trip guided by Hans-Jürgen Koch and experienced local coastal rowers.
+Trip guided by Ruth Marr, Hans-Jürgen Koch and experienced local coastal rowers.